 Stress can also be a factor in hair loss.
 If you are experiencing high levels of stress and can’t get it under control, this could hamper how well Minoxidil works for you.
 Calming techniques and plenty of exercise work wonders to get your stress quelled and you’ll hopefully see the positive effects of this in your hair.

-As soon as your stress levels decrease, Minoxidil should begin to work well as designed.
+As soon as your stress levels decrease, Minoxidil should begin to work well as intended.

-Minoxidil looks to improve blood flow and oxygen levels in your scalp’s blood vessels, which will widen the hair follicles so that thicker strands can grow.
+Minoxidil is thought to improve blood flow and oxygen levels to your scalp’s blood vessels, which will widen the hair follicles so that thicker strands can grow.
 However, if it’s determined that this isn’t the reason you are losing hair, Minoxidil might not work as you’d hope.
+Furthermore, consistency is crucial in hair loss treatment – the treatment must be used as directed for maximum efficacy.
+You may not see the results expected if you are inconsistent with application.

 If Minoxidil works for you, the very first signs of improvement could be noticeable after 3 months.
-If your hair is shedding during this time, you shouldn’t be deterred – it means that progress is being made.
+If your hair is shedding more than usual during this time, you shouldn’t be deterred – this is a common side effect in those using Minoxidil for the first time.
 Then, at 6 months, more significant changes should be apparent.
-After consistent use for 9-12 months, the full effects of the treatment will be evident.
+After consistent use for 9-12 months, the full effects of the treatment should be evident.

 All of our blog articles are reviewed for medical accuracy by our Medical Director before publication.